taker-io/slate/source/includes/_taker_go_public_api_integration_guide.md

-# TAKER GO Integration guidePublic API
+# TAKER GO Integration guide Public API

-## 1 - Introduction
+## 1 - TAKER GO Integration guide Public API Introduction

 The Public API is a tool that allows to integrate with Taker Go and helps make food delivery a fast and comfy for restaurants and end users.The diagram of communication Taker go with the restaurant business and DSP shown below.